OncoCare

 There has been much publicity about using targeted therapy for cancer treatment.
 What is the first “targeted” therapy for breast cancer?

 Well, actually, it should be endocrine or hormonal therapy.
-The development of treatments using medication that target the oestrogen (or estrogen) receptor expressing breast cancers is one of the great advances for oncology.
+The development of treatments using medication that targets the oestrogen receptor expressing breast cancers is one of the shifts for oncology.
 More than a century ago, it was found that ablating or removing the hormonal function of the ovaries, pituitary or adrenals was a way to treat some advanced breast cancer patients.
 It was not until about 50 years ago that there were steroid hormone receptors, known as oestrogen receptors (ER) and progesterone receptors (PR), that the tumour expressed that mediated this benefit.
-The ER expressing or ER positive breast cancer is then the target for anti-oestrogen therapies.
-Drugs were subsequently developed to act on the oestrogen receptor pathway.
-Some of these drugs include SERMs (Selective Estrogen Receptor Modulators), and aromatase inhibitors.

 Table 1: Drugs that target the hormonal pathway in breast cancer